 Picking updates: Some blueberries remain scattered about, but they’ll likely be picked soon.
 Blackberries

-Just for fun: On Mondays, all after-market produce sells for 50 percent off.
+Just for fun: On Monday, all after-market produce sells for 50 percent off.

 18780 Foggy Bottom Rd., Bluemont; 540-554-2073

-is coming up on July 28; you can take a hayride, pick some
+July 26 through 28.
+You can take a hayride, pick some blackberries, and even judge

 12101 Orange Plank Rd., Locust Grove; 540-972-2680

-Hours: Open Monday through Saturday from 9 AM to 5 PM.
+Hours: Open Monday through Saturday 9 to 5.

 1235 Berry Farm La., Oak Grove; 804-224-9171

-Picking updates: You can probably guess: Blackberries are the sport of the season at this Oak Grove
+Picking updates: Blackberries are the sport of the season at this Oak Grove farm, and blueberries

-Just for fun: If you’re hankering after blueberries, the farm’s store is stuffed with products such
+Just for fun: Unable to satisfy your blueberry craving?
+The farm’s store is stuffed with preserves